-In this section, we evaluate the profiles of δT , δq and δw computed by LMDZversus LES ones.
-In SCM mode, the cold pool parameterization in the SCM configuration of LMDZ.
-The comparison is more demanding than those previously discussedhere, since all parameterizations interact with each other to arrive at the simulated values several and because the state of the atmosphere at the time of evaluation depends on the interaction of all those parameterizations during the preceeding hours (AMMA) or days (RCE)after initialization.
+In this section, we evaluate the cold pool parameterization in the SCM configuration of LMDZ.
+The comparison is more demanding here, since all parameterizations interact with each other and because the state of the atmosphere at the time of evaluation depends on the interaction of all those parameterizations during the preceeding hours (AMMA) or days (RCE).
 The SCM simulations are performed with exactly the same initial and boundary conditions as the corresponding LES for both cases.

-For the RCE case, we represent the profiles diagnostics once a quasi-steady state has been reached.
-Regarding by averaging results between day 40 and 44.
+For the RCE case, we represent diagnostics once a quasi-steady state has been reached by averaging results between day 40 and 44.

-For the AMMA case, intermediate analyses show that the LMDZ CTRL simulations are performed over the day of July 10, 2006, from 6:00 AM to midnight.
-In the AMMA LES, cold pools appear in the afternoon around 5:00 PM with relatively low temperatures and develop during the day.
-Due to the variations in cold pools characteristics at different times on the continent in the following hours, we average the results over the 7 available times between 5:00 PM and 6:00 PM to simplify our analyses.
-To compare with the model, we perform a single-column LMDZ control simulation (LMDZ CTRL) for the RCE and AMMA cases.
-These LMDZ simulations are performed with exactly the same initial and boundary conditions as the corresponding LES.
-For the RCE case, we perform a 44-day LMDZ CTRL simulation to reach a quasi-equilibrium.
 For the AMMA case, the LMDZ CTRL simulations are performed over the day of July 10, 2006, from 6:00 AM to midnight.

-For the AMMA For this case case, the cloud size threshold (S{trig} , a model free parameter with large uncertainty) controlling the triggering of deep convection in LMDZ is adjusted so that convection triggers at the same time as in the LES in order to allow a precise comparison.
+In the AMMA LES, cold pools appear in the afternoon around 5:00 PM with relatively low temperatures.
+Due to the variations in cold pools characteristics in the following hours, we average the results over the 7 available times between 5:00 PM and 6:00 PM to simplify our analyses.
+For this case case, the cloud size threshold ( $S{trig}$ , a model free parameter with large uncertainty) controlling the triggering of deep convection in LMDZ is adjusted so that convection triggers at the same time as in the LES in order to allow a precise comparison.
 Indeed, convection triggers before 2:00 PM in the AMMA case with the standard LMDZ configuration, while in the LES, it appears around 5:00 PM.
-To obtain a triggering simultaneous with that of the LES, we performed tests by modifying the value of S{trig} .
-These tests made it possible to obtain the triggering of convection in the LMDZ simulation of the AMMA case at 4:50 PM by setting S{trig} at 24 km^2 .
+To obtain a triggering simultaneous with that of the LES, we performed tests by modifying the value of $S{trig}$ .
+These tests made it possible to obtain the triggering of convection in the LMDZ simulation of the AMMA case at 4:50 PM by setting $S{trig}$ at 24 km.

 In order to facilitate comparisons between LMDZ and LES, we also impose in the LMDZ simulations the density of cold pools estimated in the LES.
-We thus set a density of 5 cold pools per 100 km \times 100 km, both for the RCE and AMMA cases.
-To represent the profiles of δT , δq and δw in LMDZ CTRL for the RCE case, we perform a time average between the 41st and 43rd day of simulation, in order to compare with the LES at the same times.
+We thus set a density of 5 cold pools per 100 km×100 km, both for the RCE and AMMA cases.
+To represent the profiles of $\delta T$ , $\delta q$ and $\delta w$ in LMDZ CTRL for the RCE case, we perform a time average between the 41st and 43rd day of simulation, in order to compare with the LES at the same times.
 For the AMMA case, we perform an average between 5:00 PM and 6:00 PM, as in the LES.